This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 A better option than completely signing out of your Apple account on Messages is to mute them instead.
-Doing so will allow messages to still go through to the app like normal, but you will not receive any notification on your Mac for them.
+Doing so will enable messages to still go through to the messages app like normal, but you will not receive any notification on your Mac for them.

 This is better because you can still access the Messages app if you need to, and it will not result in your computer being signed out of iCloud.
 Similarly, you can also disable notifications from other apps as well.

 The first step to muting your Message notifications is to open the System Menu by clicking on the Apple logo on the top left of your Mac’s screen.